wyh2107/Dolphins-BBS/README.md

 # Dolphins-BBS
-We can take more care of the animals around us, such as cats and dogs
+This is a community that CARES for small animals，We can take more care of the animals around us, such as cats and dogs....., They are our good friends.